rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Summary

 Mergeable cross-crate information in rustdoc.
 Facilitates the generation of documentation indexes in workspaces with many crates by allowing each crate to write to an independent output directory.
 Final documentation is rendered with a lightweight merge step.
-Configurable with command-line flags, this proposal writes a `crate-info.json` directory to hold pre-merge cross-crate information.
-Currently, rustdoc requires global mutable access to a single output directory to generate cross-crate information, which is an obstacle to integrating rustdoc in build systems that make build actions independent.
+Configurable with command-line flags, this proposal writes a `crate-info.json` file to hold pre-merge cross-crate information.
+Currently, rustdoc requires global mutable access to a single output directory to generate cross-crate information, which is an obstacle to integrating rustdoc in build systems that enforce the independence of build actions.

 # Motivation

 The main goal of this proposal is to facilitate users producing a documentation bundle of every crate in a large environment.
-When a crate needs to be re-documented, only a relatively lightweight merge step will be needed to produce a complete documentation bundle.
+When a crate needs to be re-documented, only a relatively lightweight merge step will be needed to produce an updated documentation bundle.
 This proposal is to facilitate the creation and updating of these bundles.

 This proposal also targets documenting individual crates and their dependencies in non-cargo build systems.
 As will be explained, doc targets in non-cargo build systems often do not support cross-crate information.